gelstudios/do-tools/README.md

 kill <id> - sends a power off request (like pulling the plug) destroy <id> - sends a request to immediately stop and delete a DROPLET_ID

-"a CLIENT_ID and API_KEY are required a sample file will be created "a DROPLET_ID is required for any action affecting a specific host